core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * The CRI that is present as the first element of the CBOR sequence specifies an addressing information TARGET_1, such that a unicast request reaches the proxy if it is sent according to TARGET_1.

-  * A CRI reference MUST be present as the second element of the CBOR sequence if, upon receiving a unicast request that has been sent according to TARGET_1, the proxy forwards the request based on further information than TARGET_1 and relying on what is specified by the Uri-Host, Uri-Port, and Uri-Path Options included in the request.
-The CRI reference specifies the same information that the proxy expects to be specified in the Uri-Host, Uri-Port, and Uri-Path Options of such a unicast request.
+  * A CRI reference MUST be present as the second element of the CBOR sequence if, upon receiving a unicast request that has been sent according to TARGET_1, the proxy forwards the request based on further information than TARGET_1 and relying on what is specified by the options Uri-Host, Uri-Port, and Uri-Path or Uri-Path-Abbrev {{I-D.ietf-core-uri-path-abbrev}} included in the request.
+The CRI reference specifies the same information that the proxy expects to be specified in the options Uri-Host, Uri-Port, and Uri-Path or Uri-Path-Abbrev of such a unicast request.

     Otherwise, the second element of the CBOR sequence MUST NOT be present, in which case the proxy forwards the unicast request solely based on the addressing information TARGET_1 according to which the request has been sent to.